 Writing workshops always say that you should write about topics you know.
-Well, one thing I know a little bit about is Scouting.
-Since I have all boys, I’ve mostly been involved with Boy Scouts, but I’m sure the Girl Scout program has similar benefits.
-(I actually was a Girl Scout, but I gave it up in about 2nd grade – after I threw up at a Scout meeting – and I had eaten a blueberry pop-tart, something I’ve never touched since.
-I remember all the girls gathering around exclaiming – it’s BLUE in tones of horrified delight.
-I never went back.)
+Well, one thing I know a little bit about is being a Scout parent.
+Since I have all boys, I’ve been involved with Boy Scouts.
+But I’m sure the Girl Scout program has similar benefits.

 So if you have a boy (or girl) in a Scouting program, how can you help them to have the best experience and get the most out of the program?